"High-end Dialogue" Du Jun: Industry Evangelist in the Wave of the Encryption Era

 MetaEra: In the crypto space, you are also regarded as an early legendary figure in blockchain entrepreneurship.
 When you first encountered digital currency, how did you view this emerging phenomenon?
 After about 10 years, has your understanding changed?

-Du Jun: Around 2012, I first heard the story of Bitcoin in a QQ group focused on alternative investments, which had about 100 people, but ultimately only 5 to 10 people bought Bitcoin.
+Du Jun: Around 2012, I first heard the story of Bitcoin in a QQ group focused on alternative investments, which had about 100 people, but only 5 to 10 people eventually bought Bitcoin.
 I entrusted a Japanese friend to buy Bitcoin for me on Mt.Gox.
-In March 2013, Bitcoin surged to about $200-300.
-During the rise of Bitcoin, I was pondering why it was increasing in value.
-If Bitcoin were unremarkable, I wouldn’t have researched it.
-But through the price changes, I developed respect for Bitcoin and began studying it.
-I sought out articles about Bitcoin and later read the Bitcoin white paper, which made me feel very happy.
+In March 2013, Bitcoin surged to around $200-300.
+During the rise of Bitcoin, I was thinking about why it was increasing in price.
+If Bitcoin were unremarkable, I wouldn’t have studied it.
+But as the price changed, I developed respect for Bitcoin and began to research it.
+I looked for articles about Bitcoin and later read the Bitcoin white paper, which made me feel very happy.

-At that time, the QQ group was focused on alternative investments, including domain names, wine bottles, paintings, etc., emphasizing scarcity.
+At that time, the QQ group was focused on alternative investments, including domain names, wine bottles, paintings, etc., with a core emphasis on scarcity.
 The first version we heard about Bitcoin was that it would never exceed 21 million, which was enough to demonstrate its scarcity.
-I thought there were more than 21 million domain names, and they were only a few hundred RMB each at the time, so my first impression was that this thing was great.
+I thought domain names were more than 21 million, and at that time, they were only a few hundred RMB each, so my first impression was that this thing was great.

-After studying Bitcoin's scarcity, I gradually learned about its technical aspects, such as whether Bitcoin could achieve double spending and withstand Byzantine attacks, which I found quite interesting.
-In April 2013, one day Li Lin invited me to dinner at a restaurant in Shangdi.
-He asked if I knew about Bitcoin, and I said I did, advising him not to buy it because of its volatile price.
+After studying Bitcoin's scarcity, I gradually understood its technical aspects, such as whether Bitcoin could achieve double spending, Byzantine attacks, etc. I found these things quite interesting.
+In April 2013, one day, Li Lin invited me to dinner at a restaurant in Shangdi.
+He asked if I knew about Bitcoin, and I said I did, advising him not to buy it because Bitcoin's price was highly volatile.
 At that time, I viewed Li Lin as an entrepreneur, so I didn’t recommend he buy Bitcoin.

-However, Li Lin mentioned whether we should create a trading platform, suggesting we wouldn’t profit from Bitcoin itself but from transaction fees.
-I found that interesting and researched Mt.Gox and Bitcoin China, where Bitcoin China’s daily transaction fees could reach millions of RMB.
-We thought that starting a trading platform was a great entrepreneurial direction, so we quickly initiated the startup of Huobi, which involved buying a domain name, hiring employees, determining a name, designing a logo, etc.
+However, Li Lin mentioned whether we should create a trading platform, not to profit from Bitcoin but to earn trading fees.
+I found that interesting and researched Mt.Gox and Bitcoin China, where Bitcoin China’s daily trading fees could reach millions of RMB.
+We thought that starting a trading platform was a great entrepreneurial direction, so we quickly launched Huobi, which involved buying a domain name, hiring employees, determining a name, designing a logo, etc.

-During this process, our biggest challenge was how to communicate Bitcoin to the market.
+During this process, the biggest challenge we faced was how to communicate Bitcoin to the market.
 At that time, Bitcoin didn’t have a strong wealth effect and wasn’t as crazy as it is today.
 As CMO, I needed to acquire users and teach them to register on Huobi and trade Bitcoin.
-Our main promotional method was to hold offline seminars, sharing Bitcoin's core value of scarcity and immutability, which worked quite well.
-So, within two to three months of Huobi's founding, we achieved positive profitability.
+Our main promotional method was to hold offline seminars, sharing Bitcoin's core value of scarcity and anti-tampering, which worked quite well.
+So, within two to three months of Huobi's establishment, we achieved positive profitability.

-In fact, for the past decade, I have been doing one thing: telling others what Bitcoin is and encouraging them to allocate and purchase Bitcoin.
-In communicating with others, I faced some setbacks and pressures.
-For example, many people would ask: What value does your industry bring to society?
-In what aspects of life will blockchain be used?
-This has been particularly painful and anxiety-inducing for me in the past two to three years because I also need to think about what else Bitcoin can do besides being traded on exchanges.
-If there isn’t a good answer or solution, this industry will still face such questions in ten years, and mainstream society and media will continue to hold biases and misunderstandings about Bitcoin and blockchain.
+For the past decade, I have been doing one thing: telling others what Bitcoin is and encouraging them to allocate and purchase Bitcoin.
+In communicating with others, I have faced some setbacks and pressures.
+For example, many people ask: What value does your industry bring to society?
+In what aspects of life can blockchain be used?
+This has been particularly painful and anxiety-inducing for me in the past two to three years because I also need to think about what else Bitcoin can do besides trading on exchanges.
+If there isn’t a good answer or solution, this industry will still face such problems in ten years, and mainstream society and media will continue to hold biases and misunderstandings about Bitcoin and blockchain.

 Today, it’s easy to explain what the internet is, what mobile internet is, and what AI is.
 However, before OPEN AI emerged, AI was also misunderstood; people wondered what it could do after burning so much money.
 The early internet was similar; people thought it was useless except for sending emails.
-For example, mobile internet has made it more convenient to hail taxis and order takeout.
-From today’s perspective, these things have conveniently solved problems encountered in everyday life.
-However, blockchain has yet to solve this problem; it actually needs a killer application, and I have now found a relatively good answer, which is stablecoins.
-Stablecoins represented by USDT issued by Tether have addressed some payment issues, and I believe the usage data of stablecoins will surpass that of traditional financial payment companies like VISA.
+For instance, mobile internet has made it more convenient to hail a taxi or order takeout.
+From today’s perspective, these things conveniently solve problems encountered in everyday life.
+However, blockchain has not solved this problem to date.
+It actually needs a killer application, and I have now found a relatively good answer, which is stablecoins, represented by USDT issued by Tether, which I believe has solved some payment issues.
+I also believe that the usage data of stablecoins will surpass that of traditional financial payment companies like VISA.

 So, in these ten years, stablecoins have emerged, but I don’t think there have been any significant changes.

 MetaEra: At the same time, ABCDE Capital is your current focus.
 Can you disclose the current development status and investment landscape of ABCDE Capital?
-Given the current weakness in primary market investments, what is your view on this issue?
+Given the current weakness in primary market investments, how do you view this issue?

-Du Jun: Currently, many blockchain projects aim to list on exchanges, and after listing, many projects reach their endpoint, which is completely inconsistent with traditional business logic.
-Your business model should be to provide value to users, not just to sell tokens after listing.
-I think that in itself is problematic.
+Du Jun: Currently, many blockchain projects aim to get listed on exchanges, and for many projects, listing is the endpoint, which is completely inconsistent with traditional business logic.
+Your business model should be to go public and sell stocks, not just to provide value to users.
+Listing on an exchange just to sell tokens is problematic in itself.

 One point we have been anxious about in recent years is how to find projects with real commercial value.
 You will find that although many companies are doing things in the blockchain industry, they actually do not need to issue tokens.
 What is the necessity of issuing tokens?
-For example, Bitcoin has an incentive role on-chain, and Ethereum cannot operate without tokens; that’s the necessity of issuing tokens.
-However, many projects today do not have the necessity to issue tokens; their tokens are not linked to their applications and are purely marketing strategies or monetization methods for entrepreneurial teams.
+For example, Bitcoin has an incentive role on-chain, and Ethereum cannot operate without tokens; that is the necessity of issuing tokens.
+However, many projects today do not have the necessity to issue tokens; their tokens are not linked to their applications and are purely a marketing strategy or a way for the entrepreneurial team to monetize.

 This is one of the points ABCDE has observed: how to judge these projects.
 ABCDE will soon announce the completion of a new round of fundraising and will continue to invest.
-We aim to invest in 15 projects each year and have cumulatively invested in 30-40 projects, with a minimum investment of $1 million, generally ranging from $1 million to $5 million.
+We aim to invest in 15 projects each year, and we have cumulatively invested in 30-40 projects, with a single investment starting at $1 million, generally in the range of $1 million to $5 million.

-Currently, ABCDE is mainly focused on several directions, including AI and trading, as well as consumer-oriented application products.
-We believe there is still significant room for improvement in trading products, and overall, we will focus on foundational development.
+Currently, ABCDE is mainly focused on several directions: AI and trading, as well as consumer-oriented application products.
+We believe that trading products still have significant room for improvement, and overall, we will focus on foundational development.

 MetaEra: Besides Web3, AI has also been developing rapidly in the past two years.
-Many projects have been labeled with both Web3 and AI elements, but they are in a situation of "loud voices, little action."
-How do you think Web3 and AI can better integrate?
+Many projects have been labeled with both Web3 and AI elements but are in a situation of "loud voices, small actions."
+How do you think Web3 and AI can better combine?

 Du Jun: What is AI, and what is Crypto?
-I think there are some different views today, and secondly, what is the necessity of their integration?
-The biggest problem currently is that many companies have added AI features to Crypto, but there is no real need for integration, and integrating them does not necessarily make them better.
+I think there are some different views today, and secondly, what is the necessity of their combination?
+The biggest problem currently is that many companies have added AI functions to Crypto, but there is no real need for the combination, and combining them does not necessarily make them better.

-Currently, we are noticing new opportunities arising from the combination of AI and Crypto, such as Meta's Llama 3.2 model, which allows you to run it on any mobile device.
-Therefore, on any Crypto node device, it can also use this model for local inference, which I find quite interesting.
-Recently, our team has also been researching running Ethereum nodes on small mobile devices, and we plan to open-source this product for community use soon.
+Currently, we are paying attention to new opportunities brought by the combination of AI and Crypto.
+For example, Meta's Llama 3.2 model can run on any mobile device, so it can also perform local inference on any Crypto node device, which I find quite interesting.
+Recently, our team has been researching running Ethereum nodes on small mobile devices, and we plan to open-source this product for community use soon.

-For example, Stanford University professor Fei-Fei Li founded a spatial intelligence startup called World Labs, which announced it had completed a massive $230 million financing.
+Another example is World Labs, a spatial intelligence startup founded by Stanford professor Fei-Fei Li, which announced it has completed a massive $230 million financing.
 The most scarce resource in the AI field is datasets.
-If we can accelerate the collection and organization of spatial data or 3D data construction through Crypto mechanisms, I think there are still great opportunities.
-We are relatively optimistic about the industrial forms generated by AI and Crypto.
+If we can accelerate the collection and organization of spatial data or 3D data construction through Crypto mechanisms, I think there are great opportunities.
+We are quite optimistic about the industrial forms generated by AI and Crypto.

 MetaEra: As the Executive Director and CEO of New Fire Technology, which is a publicly listed company in Hong Kong, how is New Fire Technology embracing this wave of Web3 in Hong Kong?
 How do you view the entrepreneurial environment for Web3 projects in Hong Kong?

-In August, it was announced online that New Fire Technology acquired the Japanese licensed exchange BitTrade.
-Could you share the reasons for the acquisition and what further plans you have post-acquisition?
+In August, it was announced online that New Fire Technology acquired the licensed exchange BitTrade in Japan.
+Can you share the reasons for the acquisition and what further plans you have after the acquisition?

 Du Jun: First of all, as a company listed on the Hong Kong main board, compliance is our hallmark.
-From a business perspective, we have obtained licenses for categories 1, 4, and 9, allowing us to provide compliant asset management services.
-Our New Fire Asset Management has launched about a dozen funds, with an asset management scale of approximately $90 million.
-We have deep cooperation with Huaxia Fund, Harvest Fund, and Bosera Fund on Ethereum ETF products.
-As Crypto funds continue to grow, our products will become increasingly leading, which is also a key development direction for the company in the next two to three years.
+From a business perspective, we have obtained Class 1, 4, and 9 licenses to provide compliant asset management services.
+Our New Fire Asset Management has launched about a dozen funds, with an asset management scale of around $90 million.
+We have deep cooperation with Huaxia Fund, Jiashi, and Bosera on Ethereum ETF products.
+As more Crypto funds emerge, our products will become increasingly leading, which is also a key development direction for the company in the next two to three years.

-Secondly, we have our own MPC self-custody platform, SINOHOPE, which uses MPC-CMP technology to support users in distributed management of private key shards and collaborative signing, effectively addressing single-point risks and increasing transparency and usability.
+Secondly, we have our own MPC self-custody platform SINOHOPE, which uses MPC-CMP technology to support users in distributed management of private key shards and collaborative signing, addressing single-point risks of private keys and effectively increasing transparency and usability.

 We believe that as regulation deepens and the industry develops, crypto exchanges will gradually be split into more compliant and segmented parts.
-Today's crypto exchanges will slowly be divided into trading platforms, brokerages, custodians, banks, insurance companies, and issuers, rather than being a single exchange that combines all roles, which does not meet traditional regulatory requirements or users' demands for transparency and security.
-The vision of New Fire is to allow every enterprise to use digital assets relatively safely without worrying about the risk of theft every day.
+Today's crypto exchanges will slowly be divided into trading platforms, brokerages, custodians, banks, insurance, and issuers, rather than being a single exchange that combines all roles, which does not meet traditional regulatory requirements or user demands for transparency and security.
+The vision of New Fire is to enable every enterprise to use digital assets relatively safely, without worrying about the risk of theft every day.

-Thirdly, New Fire Technology recently announced its intention to acquire the Japanese licensed exchange BitTrade.
+Thirdly, New Fire Technology recently announced its intention to acquire the licensed exchange BitTrade in Japan.
 BitTrade is a cryptocurrency exchange registered in Japan in 2016, primarily engaged in cryptocurrency trading.
-Additionally, BitTrade holds licenses from the FSA (Financial Services Agency) and has two compliance licenses for cryptocurrency trading issued by the Japanese Financial Services Agency: "Cryptocurrency Trading Business Kanto Finance Bureau No. 00007" and "Type 1 Financial Instruments Business Kanto Finance Bureau No. 3295."
-Furthermore, BitTrade has joined three self-regulatory associations officially recognized by the Japanese Financial Services Agency, which have the ability to formulate and enforce trading rules and standards for cryptocurrency in Japan and facilitate the introduction and development of Japan's security token system.
+Additionally, BitTrade holds two compliance licenses issued by the Financial Services Agency (FSA) of Japan: "Cryptocurrency Trading Business Kanto Finance Bureau No. 00007" and "Type 1 Financial Instruments Business Kanto Finance Bureau No. 3295."
+Furthermore, BitTrade has joined three self-regulatory associations officially recognized by the Japanese Financial Services Agency, which have the ability to formulate and enforce cryptocurrency trading rules and standards in Japan and can promote the introduction and development of Japan's security token system.

-Currently, our listed company has issued an announcement regarding the proposed acquisition, which is still in progress, and we expect to complete the entire acquisition process in the near future.
+Currently, our listed company has issued an announcement regarding the proposed acquisition, and the acquisition is still in progress.
+We expect to complete the entire acquisition process in the near future.
 We plan to expand our compliant trading business in Japan and other regions next year, and New Fire Technology aims to use this acquisition to enhance the company's asset management services.

-Now, we have three core products and services: exchanges, custody, and asset management, which can synergize our business and enhance our core competitiveness in the Asia-Pacific region.
+Now, we have three core products and services: exchanges, custody, and asset management, which can achieve synergy for our business and enhance our core competitiveness in the Asia-Pacific region.

 MetaEra: You currently spend most of your time in Singapore.
-If you compare horizontally, how do you view the regulatory attitudes and policies towards Web3 in different regions globally?
+If you compare horizontally, how do you view the regulatory attitudes and policies towards Web3 in different regions around the world?
 Will you increase your layout in Hong Kong?

 Du Jun: Hong Kong has always been a key area for us.
 Looking globally, there are several locations that are very important.
-In the United States, whether in terms of technological accumulation or capital volume, it is undoubtedly at the top globally.
-Previously, we only needed to focus on the West Coast and set up a point in Silicon Valley, but today we find that many clients' transactions and investments are in New York, so we are currently recruiting partners in New York.
-Therefore, our business is divided into two locations in the U.S.: in Silicon Valley, we focus on new technologies and ideas, while in New York, we focus on trading and investment.
+In the United States, whether from a technological accumulation or funding perspective, it is undoubtedly at the top globally.
+Previously, we only needed to focus on the West Coast and set up a point in Silicon Valley, but today we find that many clients' trading and investments are in New York, so we are currently recruiting partners in New York.
+Therefore, our business is divided into two places in the U.S.: in Silicon Valley, we focus on new technologies and ideas, while in New York, we will layout trading and investment.

-Additionally, Singapore, Hong Kong, and Dubai are three cities that can radiate the Chinese crypto circle and the Asian crypto circle, and we are focusing on these areas.
+Additionally, Singapore, Hong Kong, and Dubai can radiate the Chinese crypto circle and the Asian crypto circle, and we are focusing on these areas.
 We also have a team of about 50 people in Tokyo.
-Our business in these places has some differences; in Singapore, it leans towards business and operations; in Hong Kong, it focuses on the middle and back office, with colleagues in legal, finance, and asset management; in the Middle East, we have just started, mainly focusing on business sales; and in Tokyo, it operates as an independent system with a well-established team.
+Our business in these locations has some differences; in Singapore, it leans towards business and operations; in Hong Kong, it focuses on back-office functions, such as legal, finance, and asset management; in the Middle East, we have just started, mainly focusing on business sales; in Tokyo, it operates as an independent system with a well-established team.

-MetaEra: Let’s discuss an impromptu topic.
-With Trump’s election as U.S. president, the crypto space generally holds confidence and high expectations for the digital currency market and Web3 development.
-For someone like you who has experienced two or three bull and bear markets, can "this wind" really influence the trajectory of the Web3 industry?
+MetaEra: Let's discuss an impromptu topic.
+With Trump's election as U.S. president, the crypto community generally holds confidence and high expectations for the digital currency market and Web3 development.
+For someone like you, who has experienced two or three bull and bear markets, can "this wind" really influence the trajectory of the Web3 industry?

-Du Jun: From an entrepreneur's perspective, I pay attention to policies because, after all, you need to start a business in a physical space, so you need to understand what changes and impacts policies will have on you.
-Your entrepreneurial direction should align with the different focuses and concerns of each government.
+Du Jun: From an entrepreneur's perspective, I pay attention to policies because, after all, you have to start a business in a physical space, so you need to know what changes and impacts policies will have on you, and your entrepreneurial direction should align with each government's different focuses and concerns.

-Therefore, you should do things that align with policies and operate within the boundaries.
-You need to know where the legal bottom line is, and you can do some challenging things within the boundary, but never cross the legal bottom line.
-I think there’s no need to put yourself in a difficult position.
+Therefore, you need to do things in accordance with policies and operate within the boundaries.
+You need to know where the legal bottom line is, and you can do some challenging things within the boundaries, but never cross the legal bottom line.
+I think there’s no need to put yourself in a difficult situation.

-From the perspective of a holder, I think it should be the opposite; there’s no need to emphasize the value of a decentralized product every day.
-A decentralized, peer-to-peer blockchain protocol should not have its value tied to a centralized entity; I think that in itself is a reversal.
+From the perspective of a holder, I think it should be the other way around.
+There’s no need to emphasize the value of a decentralized product every day.
+A decentralized, peer-to-peer blockchain protocol should not have its value tied to a centralized entity; I think that in itself is upside down.
 So I shared a quote on Twitter: "It is not Bitcoin that needs Trump, but Trump that needs Bitcoin."